-- You can cancel a command when the system is waiting for a response by saying, "Cancel" or "Quit."
-The system announces "Cancel" and ends the Voice Recognition session.
-You can also press and hold the button on the steering wheel for 5 seconds at any time to end the Voice Recognition session.
-Whenever the Voice Recognition session is canceled, a double beep is played to indicate you have exited the system. - If you want to adjust the volume of the voice feedback, push the volume control switches (+ or -) on the steering wheel while being provided with feedback.
+- If you want to go back to the previous command, you can say "Go back" any time the system is waiting for a response. - You can cancel a command when the system is waiting for a response by saying, "Cancel" or "Quit."
+The system announces "Exit" and ends the Voice Recognition session.
+You can also press and hold the button on the steering wheel for 1.5 seconds at any time to end the Voice Recognition session.
+Whenever the Voice Recognition session is canceled, a double beep is played to indicate you have exited the system. - If you want to adjust the volume of the voice feedback, push the (+ or -) volume control switches on the steering wheel while being provided with feedback.
 You can also use the radio volume control knob.